District Court Jury Duty Information

 Orientation and Jury Selection

 Jury orientation and jury selection will occur remotely.
 Current advice from health professionals is to limit your interactions with other people as much as possible.
-By conducting jury orientation and jury selection remotely, you can appear from your home or other private space and will have to come to the courthouse only if you are picked for a jury.
-If you can't appear remotely for any reason, call the court at 360-786-5450 or send an email to DistrictCourtJury@co.thurston.wa.us and we will make arrangements for you to appear from the court.
+By conducting jury orientation and jury selection remotely, you can appear from your home or other private space and will have to come to the courthouse only if you are selected for a jury.
+If you can't appear remotely for any reason, call the court at 360-786-5450 or send an email to DistrictCourtJury@co.thurston.wa.us and we will make arrangements for you to appear from the courtroom.

 Jurors will be issued a tablet on which they will view evidence so that documents are not passed from hand to hand.
 Any evidence which cannot be digitized will be wiped clean with antiseptic wipes between jurors.